interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 .. figure:: ../figures/verifyTransaction-sequence.png
     :alt: verifyTransaction sequence diagram

-    The steps to verify a transaction in the ``verifyTransaction`` function.
+    The steps to verify a transaction in the :ref:`verifyTransaction` function.